Les Schwab: Tires

+On Sep.
+30, 2020, Les Schwab CEO Jack Cuniff announced that the company would be sold to a California investment fund, Meritage Group, ending the 68-year family ownership of Les Schwab Tire Centers.
+The family cited the difficulties of owning and running the company in the fifth generation as reasons for the sale.

 Family and later life

-Schwab wed his high school sweetheart, Dorothy Harlan (1917-2016), in 1936 and they were married over 70 years.
+Schwab wed his high school sweetheart, Dorothy Harlan (1917-2016), in 1936 and they were married more than 70 years.
 Their two children died before their parents; son Harlan Lee Schwab (1940–1971) was killed in an automobile accident and daughter Margaret Joyce Schwab Denton (1952–2005) succumbed to cancer.
 In 1986, he wrote an autobiography, Les Schwab, Pride in Performance, Keep it Going.
 In the late 1980s he gave up day-to-day control of the company.
 In the early 1990s, Schwab and his wife donated funds to the local hospital to fund an expansion in honor of his son, Harlan.
 In late 2005, following the death of his daughter, his own health began to deteriorate.
 He died at age 89 in 2007.
 His wife died in 2016.
 They were survived by four grandchildren, and several great-grandchildren.
 He was buried in Prineville.
 The Hayden Homes Amphitheater in Bend was named the Les Schwab Amphitheater, up until November 2021, in his honor.